 Mauritius attracts Expats from around the world.
 They come for the natural beauty, remote areas, and the relaxed lifestyle.
 And, it is not just nature; the island nation has a strong economy and a welcoming population.
 The government has viewed Mauritius immigration policy as a way to strengthen the economy and build the nation.
 As a result, those looking to immigrate have a wide range of Mauritius visa, work permit, and residency options.
 These allow many Expats to live and work here.
 We’ll explore all your options and cover each application process and fee.

 After you have read this article, please speak to our Mauritius immigration partner.
 They will assess your personal situation, advise you on your best option and take care of the paperwork.
 We have partnered with them to make your immigration journey easier.
 Click here to book a planning session with a Mauritius Immigration lawyer.

 Mauritius Visa and Residency options

-Your visa and residency options are split into five groups.
+Your options are split into six groups.